RA-Consulting-GmbH/openscenario.api.test/README.md

 ### Architectural features and extension points

-* **Abstracting the model from its implementation** Feature: Providing an API to browse the tree.Hiding the implementations.
+* **Abstracting the model from its implementation** Feature: Providing an API to browse the tree--hiding the implementations.
 * **Abstracting from storage media** Extension Point: Reading from zipped files, from databases or from the cloud by writing your own resource locator classes.
 * **Abstracting from storage formats** Extension Point: Write your own loader class to read from binary files or from JSON etc.
 * **Checker rule API** Extension Point: Write your own checker rules.
 E.g. for your company‘s set of authoring guidelines.